Chair: Gunner Scott (Highland Park)

 Gunner has participated on the Highland Park Action Committee since 2015 and has lived in Highland Park since 2013.
 He worked on getting a traffic circle at 12th Ave SW and SW Kenyon and since then, cannot stop talking about community driven urban planning.
 He was part of the 2016 Housing Affordability and Livability (“HALA“) Community Focus Group and is a former Seattle LGBTQ Commissioner.

 He lives in the ‘Hobbit House’ on the 7700 block of 12th Ave SW with his 2 cranky cats, leprechaun husband, and a Maltese rescue dog who thinks she is the Queen.
 He holds a B.A. in Liberal Arts from Goddard College and has a 20 year background in executive level non-profit management, grant writing, and public policy.
-By day, he is the Director of Programs at a community foundation, and by night (or weekends), he provides organizational/leadership coaching and facilitation through his practice, Making Waves Coaching & Consulting.
+By day, he is a Senior Communications Public Engagement Planner IV and by night (or weekends), he provides organizational/leadership coaching and facilitation through his practice, Making Waves Coaching & Consulting.

 Craig has lived in the Highland Park and Riverview neighborhoods for many years.
 He helped work on getting a flashing beacon crosswalk on SW Holden St. with many other neighbors and from there was hooked on advocating for pedestrian and bike friendly streets.
 By day, he works for the Seattle Public Schools.
 He is passionate about the trails and green spaces in the area and is also part of the West Duwamish Greenbelt Trails group (WDGT).